ember-learn/ember-blog/source/2019-12-21-countdown-to-the-new-year-ember-mapbox-gl.md

 responsive: true
 ---

+**This is the 21st in our DecEmber series–"Countdown to The New Year: 31 Days of Ember Addons".
+We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

+## Day 21

+Today we are going to take a look at making maps in Ember with [ember-mapbox-gl](https://emberobserver.com/addons/ember-mapbox-gl).

+READMORE

+### What It Does

 Have you ever wondered how to _make maps in Ember_?
 No?
 Okay, but you should!

 This post is about adding an interactive map to your Ember project.
 By the end of this post, you'll have a map of the location of your company's business (provided that it has some physical location in Cartesian space).